i05nagai/memorandum/language/english_speaking.md

         * The boss gave the staff a pepe talk this morning in an attempt to bost sales
 * arise
     * it is no surprise that it arose in the fast moving world of web services, and perhaps in origin owes something to the peculiarities of our infrastructure.
+    * Other intellectual property rights, copyrights or work results of all kinds arising from the Employee's activity
 * rise
 * arouse
     * to cause someone to have a particular feeling